NethServer/docs/administrator-manual/en/mail.rst

 the system.
 If this limit is exceeded, a message cannot enter the system at all, and is rejected.

-When |product| sends out a message to a remote server, errors may occur.
+Once a message enters |product|, it is persisted to a :dfn:`queue`, waiting for final delivery or relay.
+When |product| relays a message to a remote server, errors may occur.
 For instance,

 * the network connection fails, or
 * the other server is down or is overloaded.

-This and other instances of errors are *temporary*: in such cases,
+This and other errors are *temporary*: in such cases, |product|
-|product| attempts to reconnect the remote host at regular intervals
-until a limit is reached.
+attempts to reconnect the remote host at regular intervals until a limit is reached.
 The :guilabel:`Queue message lifetime` slider changes this limit and.
 By default it is set to *4 days*.

-Refer also to the :ref:`queue_management-section` section.
+While messages are in the queue, the administrator can request an immediate message relay attempt, by pressing the button :guilabel:`Attempt to send` from the :guilabel:`Email > Queue management` page.
+Otherwise the administrator can selectively delete queued messages or empty the queue with :guilabel:`Delete all` button.

 .. index::
    single: always send a copy